opendistro/for-elasticsearch-docs/docs/alerting/security.md

 ## (Advanced) Limit access by backend role

 Out of the box, the alerting plugin has no concept of ownership.
-For example, if you have the `cluster:admin/opendistro/alerting/monitor/write` permission, you can edit *all* monitors, regardless of whether or not you created them.
+For example, if you have the `cluster:admin/opendistro/alerting/monitor/write` permission, you can edit *all* monitors, regardless of whether you created them.
 If a small number of trusted users manage your monitors and destinations, this lack of ownership generally isn't a problem.
 A larger organization might need to segment access by backend role.

 First, make sure that your users have the appropriate [backend roles](../../security/access-control/).
-Backend roles usually come from an [LDAP server](../../security/configuration/ldap/) or [SAML provider](../../security/configuration/saml/), but if you use the internal user database, you can use the REST API to [add them manually](../../security/access-control/api/#create-user).
+Backend roles usually come from an [LDAP server](../../security/configuration/ldap/) or [SAML provider](../../security/configuration/saml/).
+However, if you use the internal user database, you can use the REST API to [add them manually](../../security/access-control/api/#create-user).

 Next, enable the following setting: